-Although the house was not blessed with many outstanding actors and actresses, the small cast has very enthusiastic and and a great team spirit was always present throughout the they are harbouring is really a German Gestope agent.
-Ably helped by Simon Game (primpter) behind stage, the cast consisted of Michael Reczelewski (a French resistance fighter), Malcolm Ward (his wife), David Hunn (his sister), Mark Bakewell (his narcoint, ward (mis whe's baile hann (his sister), hark savewer (mis moliker), Rossell Jarvis (German officer), Athan Geodwin (English'airman) and Steart Valentine (Brench resistance lighter, and producer).
-The difficulties encountered in procuring a Second World War wireless and telephone, a pseudo-Gestopo whifern, women's that filled our 'Frenchwomen', battered cooking wensits and identification papers were almost unbulievable.
-To everyone involved with the Steves play (and with each other Ro that matter) homework went by the board for the last two weeks in April.
-But the end result was worth it - we smoothly run, well-aded premiere where everything dothes.
-Rited into place, Boing only students without any theatrical experience or the workings of drama, we could not expect ProRessional standards - however we were solisfied with our effort.
-We congratulate the actors and producer of the School House Play on a fine performance, and would like to thank the adjudicators, Mrs D. Large, Mrs D. Drew, and Mr P. Chugg, and the many other people associated with the running of the drama ampention.
-Mr Houghton deserves special thanks for organising He competition and ensuring that each House competed on an equal boting - his interest and encouragement were viter to the competition's obvious success.
+This year, Stephens House Play was a Second World War drama "The Sky is Overcost .
+It death with the horror experienced by a French family when they discover that an English airman they are harbouring is really a German Gestope agent.
+Ably helped by Simon Game (prempter) behind stage, the cast consisted of Michael Reczelewski (a French resistance fighter), Malcolm Ward (his wite), David Hunn (his sister), Mark Bakewell (his mother), Russell Jarvis (German officer), Advison Goodwin (English) airmon) and Steart Valentine (French resistance lighter, and producer).
+The difficulties encountered in procuring a Second World War wireless and telephone, a pseudo-Gestapo wilform, women's that filled our Frenchwomen', bathered cecking wers.
+Is and identification papers were almost unbulievable.
+For everyone involved with the Steves play (and with each other for that matter) homework went by the board for the hist two weeks in April.
+But the end result was worth it - we smoothly run, well-acted premiers where everything Atted into place, Being only students without any theatrical experience or the workings of drama, we could not expect We congratulate the actors and producer of the School House Play on a fine performance, and would like to thank the adjudicalors, Mrs D. Large, Mrs D. Drew, and Mr P. Chugg, and the many other people associated with the running of the drama many once people associated with the number for organising amperitor.
+He Houghton deserves special thanks for organising the competition and ensuring that each house competed on an equal footing - his interest and encouragement were vited to the competition's obvious success.

-This year Thorold attempted a serious drama, 'The Rais', by Agatha Christie.
-Although placed Pourth in the competition the cast and production onew were not too disappointed as all thought that they had really competed in something worthwhite.
+This year Thorold attempted a serious drama, The Rats; by Agatha Christie.
+Atthough placed fourth in the competition the cast and production crew were not too disagnointed as all thought that they had really composed in something worthwhite.